-Croatia's Catholic heritage can be seen in its celebration of Christmas, which falls on December 25 in Croatia.
-If you're in Croatia's capital city, do pay a visit to the Zagreb Christmas market, which appears, along with festive decorations, on the main square.
-Furthermore, the Dubrovnik Christmas market takes place as a part of the annual holiday events in this top destination city.
+Croatia's Catholic heritage is never more apparent than during the celebration of Christmas, which, like the U.S., falls on December 25.
+If you are in Croatia's capital city, pay a visit to the Zagreb Christmas market in the main square.
+The Dubrovnik Christmas market is another must-see in that Croatian top destination.

 Christmas Eve in Croatia

-Christmas Eve, called Badnjak in Croatia, is celebrated in a similar manner to other countries of Eastern Europe.
+Christmas Eve, called Badnjak in Croatian, is celebrated in a similar manner to other countries of Eastern Europe.

-On Christmas Eve, the Christmas wheat, which has been sprouting since St. Lucy's Day on the 13th of December, is tied with ribbon in the colors of the Croatian flag – red, white, and blue.
+On Christmas Eve, the Christmas wheat, which has been sprouting since St. Lucy's Day on December 13, is tied with ribbon in the colors of the Croatian flag—red, white, and blue.
 Sometimes a candle in combination with other symbolic items is placed within the wheat.
 The wheat may then be placed under the Christmas tree, and its height, density, and overall lushness coincide with how much luck the grower can expect in the coming months.
-It symbolizes the new bread of the sacrament of the Eucharist.
+The wheat symbolizes the new bread of the sacrament of the Eucharist.

 Christmas Day is spent with family or at church.
-"Sretan Bozic" is the Croatian way of saying "Merry Christmas."
-The Christmas season comes to a close on the Feast of the Epiphany, January 6.
+Say "Sretan Bozic" in Croatian if you want to wish others a "Merry Christmas."
+The Christmas season comes to a close with the Feast of the Epiphany on January 6.

 Santa Claus and Gift-Giving in Croatia

 Gifts are sometimes given on St. Lucy's Day, as well.
-The Croatian Santa Claus is sometimes described as Djed Mraz (the Croatian counterpart of Ded Moroz, who may visit children on New Year's Eve), Djed Božićnjak (Grandfather Christmas), or Baby Jesus.
-Croatian children may put their shoes on the windowsill to be filled with treats rather than hang a stocking.
+The Croatian Santa Claus is sometimes called Djed Mraz, which is the Croatian counterpart to Russia's Ded Moroz.
+Djed Božićnjak, who is the equivalent of Grandfather Christmas, or baby Jesus may also be credited with gift-giving to the children during the holidays.
+Instead of hanging a stocking, Croatian children may put their shoes on the windowsill to be filled with treats.

 Croatian Christmas Decorations

-Besides sprouting wheat, Croatians decorate with wreaths and trees.
-Licitar hearts – or hand-decorated cookies – often decorate Christmas trees in Croatia.
-Christmas creches are also used for decoration in Croatia.
+Christmas creches, or nativity scenes, are also used for decoration in Croatia.
 Various greenery, including evergreen boughs, is a typical Christmas decoration.
-Straw, brought into the house as partial reminder of the original Christmas manger, is associated with superstition.
-If a man sits on the straw first, the farm animals will produce female offspring, but if a woman sits on it first, the opposite will happen, according to tradition.
+Straw, brought into the house partly as a reminder of the original Christmas manger, is associated with superstition.
+If a man sits on the straw first, the farm animals will produce female offspring, but if a woman sits on it first, the opposite will happen, according to the tradition.

 Christmas Gifts from Croatia

-If you're shopping for Christmas gifts in Croatia, consider local products like olive oil or wine.
-Other gifts from Croatia include jewelry, embroidery, and the licitar hearts that are sold by vendors offering traditional goods.
+If you are shopping for Christmas gifts in Croatia, consider local products like olive oil or wine.
+Other gifts from Croatia include jewelry, embroidery, and licitar hearts that are sold by vendors offering traditional goods.